 The Nearshore Fisheries Development Section (NFDS) deals with the third objective of the SPC Coastal Fisheries Programme’s current strategic plan (pdf: 1.7 MB):

-To develop sustainable nearshore fisheries in PICTs to provide food security, livelihoods and economic growth.
+To develop sustainable nearshore fisheries in PICTs to provide food security, livelihoods,economic growth and climate change adaptation.

 In the area of fisheries development, it is recognized that economic development based on fisheries resources remains a priority for many Pacific Island Countries and Territories (PICTs), although the opportunities for increased catches from existing lagoon and reef fisheries are few and far between.
 The Section places emphasis on developing alternative fisheries, based on robust resources such as skipjack tuna, and adding to the value of existing catches through better handling, processing and export markets.
 Recreational fishing, particularly associated with tourism, also provides economic opportunities that do not threaten the resource in some PICTs.
 The government-led development model, with national fishing companies, has finally been abandoned and the programme works to foster private enterprise.
 Support is provided for fishing industry bodies and fishers associations that can promote the interests of the private sector.